8.8 cm Flak 18/36/37/41: First generation: Flak 18, 36 and 37

 The Flak 18 was mounted on a cruciform gun carriage.
 A simple-to-operate "semi-automatic" loading system ejected fired shells, allowing it to be reloaded by simply inserting a new shell into a tray.
 The gun would then fire and recoil; during the return stroke, the empty case would be thrown backward by levers, after which a cam would engage and recock the gun.
 This resulted in firing rates of 15 to 20 rounds a minute, which was better than similar weapons of the era.
-High explosive ammunition was used against aircraft and personnel, and armour-piercing and high-explosive anti-tank against tanks and other armored vehicles.
+High explosive ammunition was used against aircraft and personnel, and armour-piercing against tanks and other armored vehicles.

 Widespread production started with the Nazi rise to power in 1933, and the Flak 18 was available in small numbers when Germany intervened in the Spanish Civil War.
 It quickly proved to be the best anti-aircraft weapon then available.
 The flak detachment with 88s proved accurate and versatile in combat against mainly land targets, the high muzzle velocity and large caliber making it an excellent long-range anti-vehicle and anti-bunker weapon.
 This experience also demonstrated a number of minor problems and potential improvement opportunities.

 The Flak 18's carriage allowed it to fire in an emergency when still on its wheels and without its outriggers, but with a very limited traverse and elevation.
 For normal emplacement, one single-axle bogie was detached from the front outrigger and one from the rear, side outriggers were then hinged from the vertical position to the ground; the total time to set up was estimated at two and a half minutes.
 Both modes of operation made the gun much more suitable for fast-moving operations, the basic concept of the blitzkrieg.
 The weight of the gun meant that only large vehicles could move it, the Sd.Kfz.
 7 half-track becoming a common prime mover.

 Targeting indicators were attached to the central controller to each of the four guns of a battery, allowing for coordinated fire.
 Indeed, with the automatic loading system, the gun layer's job was to keep the gun barrel trained on the target area based on the signals from the controller.
 The loaders would keep the weapon fed with live ammunition which would fire immediately upon insertion – all while the gun layer aimed the weapon according to the data.